 Students will critique one instructor chosen research report (qualitative or quantitative) using the criteria outlined in the text and information from seminars/lectures.
-You can choose the research report from the selection on blackboard.
 Please refer to Chapter 17 in Loiselle & Profetto-McGrath, 2007 for guiding questions to use when critiquing a research article.
 APA and scholarly writing formats are to be used.